datacarpentry/datacarpentry.github.io/_posts/2016-11-28-course-collaboration.md

 involved.

-Data Carpentry is working to expand their collaborative workshop development to include [curriculum innovation for college and university courses][curriculum-innovation] and just formally [announced the first semester-long Data Carpentry Course][fork-our-course].
+Data Carpentry is working to expand their collaborative workshop development to include curriculum innovation for college and university courses and just formally [announced the first semester-long Data Carpentry Course][fork-our-course].
 It doesn't take much to get involved.
 Instructors and students are encouraged to [provide feedback][feedback-contribute] for the course to help improve the content and clarity of the existing curriculum.
 Instructors are also welcome to